writer/fitbert/README.md

 from fitbert import FitBert

-# in theory you can pass a model_name and tokenizer
 # currently supported models: bert-large-uncased and distilbert-base-uncased
 # this takes a while and loads a whole big BERT into memory
 fb = FitBert()